tabarra/txAdmin/dev_notes.md

 NOTE: when opening a player from the offline list, disable ID-requiring actions like dm,kick,warning

 > Soon™®
+- [ ] add some chart to the players page?
+- [ ] the weekly playtime counter per user?
 - [ ] tweak dashboard update checker behavior
-- [ ] add some chart to the players page?
 - [ ] add an fxserver changelog page
 - [ ] Social auth provider setup retry every 15 seconds
 - [ ] show error when saving discord settings with wrong token
 - [ ] break down playerController into separate files?
 - [ ] rename playerController to playerManager?

 ## "in the roadmap"
 - [ ] Auto updater for txAdmin?